NonCreature0714/opcode-docker-intro/README.md

 If you have not setup a Docker account or logged in, you may be prompted to [create a Docker account](https://hub.docker.com/signup/).

-Next, as hello-world suggests, well run an Ubuntu container with:
+Next, as hello-world suggests, we'll run an Ubuntu container.

     ```bash
     docker run --it ubuntu